Applying for the Uniform CPA Examination

 Failure to provide this information will result in an incomplete application.

-All educational documents including official school transcripts, Affidavit of Eligibility, SSN Affidavit, course syllabus, textbook used for audit course, or letter from school confirming U.S. GAAS concentration and/or international evaluations with international transcripts are required to be submitted at the time of application.
+All educational documents including official school transcripts, SSN Affidavit, course syllabus, textbook used for audit course, or letter from school confirming U.S. GAAS concentration and/or international evaluations with international transcripts are required to be submitted at the time of application.
 These documents are required to be mailed directly to CPAES from the academic institution or evaluation service.

 You must have completed all educational requirements at the time of application: